 FACT #2 - Women played a huge role

 The wake started right after death occurred, with the “laying out” of the corpse – preparing and exposing the corpse for public view in the family house – which was provided by non-professional carers: almost exclusively women of the village, helping hands who would gather around the family of the deceased at such critical moment.
 After the corpse was washed it would be covered in white linen with black ribbons covering the rims.

 As the corpse was laid out, the keening of the dead could finally take place, once the night had set in.
 The keening, or Caoineadh, was a ritual lament performed by “professional” keeners, depositaries of the oral tradition to which the lament belonged.
-The cry marked the start of the wake, intensifying then at each crucial moment of the ceremony.
+It was the great pagan goddess Brigid that is said to have introduced the custom of keening, following her own son's death.
+The cry marked the start of the wake, intensifying at each crucial moment of the ceremony.
 Keeners would raise their lament

 - when a new person arrived at the wake house

 - when the corpse was placed in the coffin,

 - when the funeral cortege headed for the graveyard and, finally,